Glowstudent777/Glowstudent777/README.md

 - Rendering

 <h1 align="center">About Me</h1>
 I enjoy coding websites.
 Seeing how different elements interact and make the environment feel more welcoming.
 Just think for a moment, the entire web is made of just 1s and 0s.

-I had started coding Minecraft Spigot Plugins awhile ago and have just recently reentered into the realm of creating these Plugins, But enough about that for now.
+Your probably bored reading this so I'll get to something more interesting, Minecraft Plugins.
+I started awhile ago and recently reentered the realm of creating these plugins.

 <h1 align="center">Stats</h1>